 Funding litigation.
 For plaintiffs seeking alternative ways to fund litigation, there are several options.
 Under a contingency fee arrangement, the client will usually agree to pay its attorneys a fixed percentage of any settlement or monetary judgment obtained, often around 30% for cases that end before trial and 40% for cases that end after trial.
-Another option is to obtain investment from third-party litigation investment firms that invest both monetary capital and expertise into litigation expected to provide a return on the investment.
-Matchmaking firms have also been set up to help match plaintiffs with investment firms and individual investors.
+Another option for plaintiffs is to obtain funding from third-party litigation investment firms who invest in litigation expected to provide a financial return.
+Match-making firms also exist to help connect plaintiffs with investment firms and individual investors.
 More recently, some companies have begun offering a crowd-source platform for funding litigation that brings litigation financing opportunities to the masses.

-There are fewer options for defendants seeking alternative funding arrangements because even if a defendant wins on the merits, there is no monetary judgment that can be used to pay legal bills and, in most cases, the defendant still has to pay its own attorneys' fees and costs.
+There are fewer options for defendants seeking alternative funding arrangements.
+This is because, even if they win on the merits, defendants receive no monetary judgment that can be used to pay legal bills, and in most cases the defendant still has to pay its own attorneys' fees and costs.
 Most corporations and many individuals carry insurance policies designed to cover legal fees for the most common types of claims.
-Law firms may also be willing to use creative payment plans for defence clients that involve flat-fee arrangements, capped arrangements, and even contingent fee arrangements that result in a higher or lower fee depending on the results obtained for the client.
+Law firms may also use creative payment plans for defence clients that involve flat-fee arrangements, capped arrangements, and even contingent fee arrangements which vary the fee depending on the results obtained for the client.